Affiliate Disclosure

 Making an Informed Decision

-If you or a family member are considering HBOT for a medical condition, the path forward starts with your treating physician.
-HBOT is most appropriate when a physician with knowledge of your complete medical history determines that your condition is one of the FDA-cleared indications and that the potential benefits outweigh the risks for your specific situation.
+If you or a family member are considering HBOT for a medical condition, the path starts with your treating physician.
+HBOT is most appropriate when a physician who knows your full medical history determines that your condition is one of the FDA-cleared indications and that the benefits outweigh the risks for your situation.

-Duke’s program typically accepts patients via physician referral.
-Their evaluation process is thorough, which serves both your safety and the quality of your eventual treatment plan.
-The commitment required is significant: daily sessions five days a week for weeks to months, depending on your indication.
+Duke’s program typically accepts patients via physician referral, and its evaluation process is thorough, which serves both your safety and the quality of your treatment plan.
+The commitment is significant: daily sessions five days a week for weeks to months, depending on the indication.

 Insurance typically covers HBOT for approved indications at facilities like Duke.
-The billing team can verify your coverage and obtain pre-authorizations before treatment begins.
-For more information on hyperbaric chamber costs, see our cost guide.
+The billing team can verify coverage and obtain pre-authorizations before treatment begins.
+For what treatment can cost by location, see our breakdown of HBOT cost by state and our guide to hyperbaric oxygen therapy insurance.

 FAQ